-Subject to the stipulations of the present Treaty, rights of industrial, literary, and artistic property, as such property is defined by the International Conventions of Paris and of Berne, mentioned in Article 166, shall be re-established or restored, as from the coming into force of the present Treaty, in the territories of the High Contracting Parties, in favour of the personsentitled to the benefit of them at the moment when the state of war commenced, or their legal representatives.
-Equally, rights which, except for the war, would have been acquired during the war in consequence of an application made for the protection of work, shall be recognized publication of a literary or artistic persons who would have been entitled thereto, from the coming into force of the present Treaty.
+Subject to the stipulations of the present Treaty, rights of industrial, literary, and artistic property, as such property is defined by the International Conventions of Paris and of Berne, mentioned in Articles 220 and 222, shall be re-established or restored, as from the coming into force of the present Treaty, in the territories of the High Contracting Parties, in favour of the persons entitled to the benefit of them at the moment when the state of war commenced, or their legal representatives.
+Equally, rights which, except for the war, would have been acquired during the war in consequence of an application made for the protection of industrial property, or an application made for the protection of industrial property, or an application made for the protection of industrial property, or an application made for the protection of industrial property, or an application made for the protection of industrial property, or an application made for the protection of industrial property, or an application made for the protection of industrial property, or an application made for the protection of industrial property, or an application of the coming of process of the present Treaty.